The plectic conjecture over function fields: Introduction

-By applying proper base change to Diagrams (\ref{eq:pl}) and (\ref{eq:sym}), the smoothness result of Xue \cite[Theorem 4.2.3]{Xue20b} identifies the intersection cohomology groups with compact support of $\Sht_{G,I,\ul\om}|_{Q_I}/\Xi$ and the intersection cohomology groups with compact support of $\Sht_{H,d\times I,d\times\ul\om}|_{F_{d\times I}}/\Xi$.
-Under this identification, the action of $\Weil(Q)^I$ agrees with the action of its image in $(\fS_d\ltimes\Weil(F)^d)^I$, which completes the proof of Theorem A. From here, Theorem B follows by generalizing Hecke correspondences to $\Sht^{(d)}_{H,I,d\times\ul\om}$ and showing that they are compatible with Diagrams (\ref{eq:pl}) and (\ref{eq:sym}).
-Finally, Theorem C follows from the fact that the $\Weil(F)^{d\times I}$-action on the intersection cohomology groups with compact support of $\Sht_{H,d\times I,d\times\ul\om}|_{F_{d\times I}}/\Xi$ is constructed precisely using the $F_{(h,i)}$, via \emph{Drinfeld's lemma}.
+By applying proper base change to Diagrams (\ref{eq:pl}) and (\ref{eq:sym}), Xue's smoothness result \cite[Theorem 4.2.3]{Xue20b} identifies the complexes of intersection cohomology with compact support of $\Sht_{G,I,\ul\om}|_{Q_I}$ and intersection cohomology with compact support of $\Sht_{H,d\times I,\ul\om}|_{F_{d\times I}}$.
+Under this identification, we check that the action of $\Weil(Q)^I$ agrees with the action of its image in $(\Weil(F)^d\rtimes\fS_d)^I$, which completes the proof of Theorem A. From here, we deduce Theorem B by generalizing Hecke correspondences to $\Sht^{(d)}_{H,I,d\times\ul\om}$ and showing that they are compatible with Diagrams (\ref{eq:pl}) and (\ref{eq:sym}).
+Finally, we obtain Theorem C using the fact that the $\Weil(F)^{d\times I}$-action on the intersection cohomology groups with compact support of $\Sht_{H,d\times I,\ul\om}|_{F_{d\times I}}$ is constructed by applying \emph{Drinfeld's lemma} to the $F_{(h,i)}$.
+Now Drinfeld's lemma does not immediately apply, as these cohomology groups are not finite-dimensional over $\ov\bQ_\ell$, but we use results of Xue to circumvent this.
 Note that even when $I$ is a singleton, $d\times I$ usually is not, so Drinfeld's lemma and therefore multiple-leg phenomena play a crucial role in this paper.

-\begin{rems*}We conclude by discussing how to extend our work. \begin{enumerate}[(1)] \item We prove the plectic conjecture on the level of cohomology groups rather than on the level of complexes because our action of a product of Weil groups relies on an $\fS_d^I$-equivariant application of Drinfeld's lemma, which occurs on the level of cohomology groups.
-However, by using a derived $\fS_d^I$-equivariant version of Drinfeld's lemma instead (e.g. developing an equivariant version of \cite{RS20}), we expect our strategy to also yield the plectic conjecture on the level of complexes.

-\item The smoothness result of Xue \cite[Theorem 6.0.13]{Xue20b} implies that the $(\fS_d\ltimes\Weil(F)^d)^I$-action given by Theorem A factors through $(\fS_d\ltimes\Weil(Y)^d)^I$.
-As we use Xue's results anyway, we phrase everything in the body of the paper in terms of Weil groups of curves.
-However, by working over a stack-theoretic quotient of the generic fiber by $\fS_d^I$, we expect our strategy to also yield Theorem A and Theorem B without appealing to Xue's results.
+\begin{rems*} \begin{enumerate}[(1)] \item We appeal to forthcoming work of Arinkin--Gaitsgory--Kazhdan--Raskin--Rozenblyum--Varshavsky for two reasons: to obtain results for general $U$ and $N$, and to obtain results on the level of complexes.
+If we only want Theorem A when $U\ssm N=X$, then we only need existing results from \cite{AGKRRV21}.
+If we only want Theorem A on the level of cohomology groups, then we only need results of Xue \cite[Proposition 6.0.10]{Xue20b} instead.